 When did the new parking permit process start?
-The new parking permit process began July 1, 2017.
+The new parking permit process began on July 1, 2017.

 Do I have to buy a parking permit?
 Only if you intend to park on either campus.
 If you walk, ride, or take a bus to campus, then you do not need a parking permit.

 How much are parking permits?
 Permits for students are $45 per academic year.
-Permits for faculty, staff, Enterprise Development partners, and vendors' personal vehicles are $90 per academic year.
+Permits for faculty, staff, Enterprise Development partners, and vendors' vehicles are $90 per academic year.
 Part-time and temporary faculty and staff may qualify to have the parking permit charge waived.
 Reserved spaces are $180 per academic year and are only available to those who previously had reserved parking spaces.

 Can employees pay for the parking permit through payroll deduction?
 Yes, please complete the Employee Parking Registration form found on our "Forms & Guides" page and submit to the Parking Services Office.

 Will parking spots be assigned?
 No.

+Where can I park?
+The parking spaces around campus are color-coded as follows: Green - Faculty/Staff Parking.
+White - Open parking for all currently registered vehicles unless designated otherwise.
+This excludes the Main Campus Parking Garage; the main campus garage is exclusively for registered student vehicles.
+Blue - Accessibility Parking.
+Individuals without special accessibility placards or plates are subject to citation and impoundment.
+Visitors - Visitor parking.
+Faculty, staff, students and third-party employees and vendors may not park in designated visitor spaces at any time.
 Electric Vehicle Charging Spaces - These publically available spaces are reserved for electric vehicles (EV) only.
-EVs must be in active session connected to the charger to use the spaces.
-Any non-electric vehicles or EVs not in active session are subject to citation.
+EVs must be in an active session connected to the charger to use the spaces.
+There is a 4-hour time limit for EV spaces.
+Any non-electric vehicles or EVs not in active sessions are subject to citations.
 EV spaces are located in the center section of the first floor of the parking deck, Lot 14 in front of University Hall, and at the Cunningham Conference Center.

 I have another question.
 What do I do?
-Please contact Parking Services at 706-507-8203 or via e-mail at email@example.com.
+Please contact Parking Services at 706-507-8203 or via email at firstname.lastname@example.org.

 Transportation Options FAQs

 Are there other ways to get to class rather than driving?
 Absolutely.
 You can use the CSU Shuttle or METRA (the Columbus public transportation system).
 You can also carpool, bike, or walk.
-See questions below for more details.
+See the questions below for more details.

 Can I use the CSU Shuttle to get to campus?
 Yes, the Shuttle runs between RiverPark Campus and Main Campus about every 20 minutes for most of the day.
 You can also pick it up at Lakebottom Park (near Columbus High School).
 All CSU faculty, staff, and students can ride the CSU Shuttle free of charge.
 For a detailed schedule, please see the Bus Schedule page.